lesgourg/class_public/doc/input/chap3.md

 1. set input parameter values.

-2. compute the evolution of cosmological background quantitites.
+2. compute the evolution of cosmological background quantities.

-3. compute the evolution of thermodynamical quantitites (ionization fractions, etc.)
+3. compute the evolution of thermodynamical quantities (ionization fractions, etc.)

 4. compute the evolution of source functions \f$S(k,\tau)\f$ (by integrating over all perturbations).